 The story of Marklund is one of unconditional love, selflessness and hope.
-Marklund was founded when Claire Haverkampf, RN began to provide foster care to Mark William Lund, a little boy born with Down Syndrome and severe cardiac complications.
-Five days after his birth on December 21, 1954 at Elmhurst Hospital, Mark William Lund came to live with the Haverkampf's and their two children in their Northlake home.
+Marklund was founded when Claire Haverkampf, RN, began to provide foster care to Mark William Lund, a little boy born with Down Syndrome and severe cardiac complications.
+Five days after his birth on December 21, 1954, at Elmhurst Hospital, Mark William Lund came to live with Claire and her husband Stan and their two children in their Northlake home.
 Here, Mark was cared for as a member of the family.

-With a solid foundation and foresight, Marklund has grown into seven homes and many related programs throughout the Chicago area.
+With a solid foundation and foresight, Marklund has grown into eight homes and many related programs throughout the Chicago area.
 Marklund serves individuals with severe and profound developmental disabilities through 24-hour nursing care, and a full range of therapeutic and educational programs.

 Beginning with two children, and two homes, Marklund is now a place where hundreds are impacted, by many staff and volunteers, in many different sites throughout DuPage and Kane counties.